locessentials/eng401-business-english-us/unit1/week2/presentation-content.md

 ## Share Your Resources!

 Found excellent resources during your research?
-Please share them in our Teams channel to help your classmates succeed!
+Please share them in our discussion forum to help your classmates succeed!

 ---